SOME COMMON QUESTIONS ABOUT A MARINE BIOLOGY CAREER

 The second type of computer skill involves what is traditional computing: Using a computer to write programs that allow you to solve problems, simulate processes going on in the natural world, and using statistics to analyze the data you collect.
 It is important to learn a programming language and to learn how to use programs (=software) designed to solve scientific problems, plot graphs, and do your own original research.
 Students proficient in computers often learn a programming language these days in high school, but in college it is often essential to do this.

-Therefore, a typical marine biologist will have her/his own desktop computer and probably access to a larger mainframe computer, where larger databases are stored as well as a variety of exotic programs.
+Therefore, a typical marine biologist will have her/his own desktop or laptop computer and probably access to a larger mainframe computer, where larger databases are stored as well as a variety of exotic programs.

 37. What is the job security of being a marine biologist?